 More talks in the program:

 In this hands-on workshop we’ll all attack the training web app to take on the role of a pentester one step at a time.
 You’ll learn how to work with professional security tools through a range of practical tasks and will also learn pentesters’ general approach for attacking web apps.
-Of course, we’ll also deal with defensive measures for protecting the security holes found, though our focus will remain on the systematic use of professional hacking tools for carrying out (partially automated) security analyses.
-Once you’ve completed this workshop, you’ll have practical experience of carrying out attacks on web apps, which you can transfer into your own software development work so as to increase the security of your projects for the long-term.
+Of course, we’ll also deal with defensive measures for protecting the security holes found, though our focus will remain on the systematic use of professional hacking tools for carrying out security analyses.
+As a second objective of this workshop you will learn what type of security checks can be automated and how this DevOps-style automation of security checks within build chains is best done.
+Once you’ve completed this workshop, you’ll have practical experience of carrying out manual and automated attacks on web apps, which you can transfer into your own software development work so as to increase the security of your projects for the long-term.

 Audience & Requirements